timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 that disconnects the intrusive memory from its original, burdensome reactions.
 Once disconnected,
-the intrusive memory is free to be associated with desired, "adaptive information."
+we can associate the intrusive memory with desired, "adaptive information."

 Finally, reconsolidation needs